Anuhyapeddi/Golang/README.md

 * It have built-in concurrency (goroutines)
 * It also have garbage collection, which is used to free up the memory which is unused.
 * It is used for the high-performance server side applications.
-* Performance is faster thean compared to FastAPI.
+* Performance is faster then compared to FastAPI.
 * The ideal use of Go is for high through put and low latency API's
 * source code is directly converted to the machine code